Third Party Liability for Drunk Driving Accidents

 - Wrongful death damages.

-However, in order to even have the option of obtaining this compensation, the injured party will need to file a claim within two years of the accident or risk having his or her case barred.Contact the Angell Law Firm Today to Speak With an Experienced Cobb County Car Accident Attorney
+However, in order to even have the option of obtaining this compensation, the injured party will need to retain an Atlanta lawyer and file a claim within two years of the accident or risk having his or her case barred.Contact the Angell Law Firm Today to Speak With an Experienced Car Accident Attorney